gosha-krovsh/anilop-db/README.md

 # AnilopDB

-AnilopDB is a durable NoSQL database solution.
+AnilopDB is a durable NoSQL database solution with support of all ACID principles.
 It's a great example of how simplicity and durability can be met together.

-Get closer with it using convinient public interface.
+Don't be shy to get closer with it using convenient public interface!

 # Example